 Many types of assistance are based upon financial need, which is defined as the student's educational cost minus the EFC.
 The FAFSA should be completed even if students think they will not qualify, are requesting merit-only awards, or are requesting loan or work-study employment.
 In addition, to receive assistance from federal student aid programs, students must be U.S. citizens or eligible non-citizens; be admitted into a degree program; and continue to make Financial Aid satisfactory academic progress (FASAP) every semester.

 Carson-Newman University offers the following types of assistance: scholarships and grants, loans, and part-time employment through the work-study program.
 These types of assistance may be awarded individually or in combination depending upon the needs of the student and family.
-Priority for awarding assistance will be reserved for processed application data received on or before February 1st.
 The financial need of a family will also be used in priority of awarding funds as well.
 Notification of assistance will be in the form of an Aid Offer notification letter as well as an email to the student's email and will direct them to access the actual offer via MyCN or the C-N Mobile app at the student's convenience.